stephanlamoureux/blog/README.md

 Welcome to the new home of my blog!

-I started with the [Next.js tutorial](https://nextjs.org/learn/basics/create-nextjs-app) and continue to make it my own.
+I started with the [Next.js tutorial](https://nextjs.org/learn/basics/create-nextjs-app) and continue making it my own.